iPlumb3r/KeepLink/ReadMe.md

     </tbody>
 </table>

-See ow to change the level in KL <a href="https://github.com/iPlumb3r/KeepLink/blob/master/Functionalities/ChangeLevel.md">here</a>
+See how to change the level in KL <a href="https://github.com/iPlumb3r/KeepLink/blob/master/Functionalities/ChangeLevel.md">here</a>